Kelvin Gastelum Predicts Robert Whittaker vs. Israel Adesanya Fight

 Adesanya defeated Gastelum in a back-and-forth war at UFC 236 in April to become the interim middleweight champion.
 “The Last Stylebender” is now slated to take on Whittaker in an Australasian clash later this year.
 According to reports, it could happen at UFC 243 which is set to take place in Sydney, Australia, later this year.

-Before their interim title fight, Gastelum was originally scheduled to face Whittaker, until the latter had to pull out through injury.
-But having gone five rounds with Adesanya, he believes the New Zealander will emerge victorious, which will set up a future rematch between them.
+Before their interim title fight, Gastelum was originally scheduled to face Whittaker, until the latter had to pull out due to injury.
+But having gone five rounds with Adesanya, he believes the New Zealander will emerge victorious, which will set up a future rematch between them:

 “It’s a hard one but Israel has my respect!”
 Gastelum wrote on Twitter in response to a fan question.
 “He really stepped up when I couldn’t!
 (A mistake I will never let happen again.) and showed a lot of heart and so I think he will pull it off and it will set up a rematch between him and I when I win my fight as well.”